Nhill Region

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 14 active stops operating in Nhill Region.
-These include both train and bus services.
-Nine routes serve these stops, offering a total of 75 weekly passenger trips.
+Transport analysis reveals 14 active stops operating within Nhill region.
+These consist of a mix of train and bus services.
+They are serviced by 9 individual routes, collectively providing 75 weekly passenger trips.

-Transport accessibility is moderate, with residents located an average of 544 meters from the nearest stop.
-Service frequency across all routes averages 10 trips per day, equating to approximately 5 weekly trips per individual stop.
+Transport accessibility is rated as moderate, with residents typically located 544 meters from the nearest stop.
+Service frequency averages 10 trips per day across all routes, equating to approximately 5 weekly trips per stop.

 Frequently Asked Questions - Transport